It’s a simple process:

 You have freedom of speech for a reason.
 Use it.
 If it creates a massive controversy, that will only serve to benefit you in the long run.
 Plus, it will benefit you in the short run for exercising a right we need to keep intact.

 Now I’m not saying go out and create 50 articles of straight controversy just for the sake of doing it.
-But every once in a while, it’s a reliable tactic to get some new people in and commenting – whether good or bad.
+But every once in a while, it’s a reliable tactic to get some new people in and commenting, whether good or bad.

 Get people in using controversy, then keep them around with interesting/insightful/beneficial articles.
+Just make sure your controversy is true and heartfelt about a topic you truly have a provocative opinion on.

 That’s my tactic, at least.
 And I think it’s going very well so far.